AnTheMaker/Pesto/README.md

 ## Set up, Installation, or whatever you wanna call it
 ### 1. Tell Apache you like Pesto
-Firs of all, you need to tell Apache that you wann route all reuests coming paths you don't have files for to the redirect script, So example.com/whatever will be handled by pesto.php - To do that, you need to create a `.htaccess` file in the folder you wanna redirect from (usually the web-root, so something like `/var/www` or `/htdocs`) with the following content:
+Firs of all, you need to tell Apache that you want route all requests coming paths you don't have files for to the redirect script, So example.com/whatever will be handled by pesto.php - To do that, you need to create a `.htaccess` file in the folder you wanna redirect from (usually the web-root, so something like `/var/www` or `/htdocs`) with the following content:
 ```
 RewriteEngine On